BDC Hamburger Icon

 Consolidate sales from all channels.

-If you sell via multiple channels — such as online, at a brick-and-mortar store and through a pop-up shop — make sure that all of your sales data from each channel is going to one central location.
+If you manage and sell via multiple channels — such as online, at a brick-and-mortar store and through a pop-up shop — make sure that all of your sales data from each channel is going to one central location via your POS system.
 However, it is important for each sale to be tagged with the sales channel used.
 This will allow you to evaluate each sales channel to see which ones are underperforming or successful.
-Having all of your sales data in one place will let you identify trends, inform product buying, and improve your marketing and promotion strategy.
+Having all of your sales data in one place will let you generate reports that identify trends, inform product buying, and improve your marketing and promotion strategy.

 Tie your sales to your inventory system.